2 Things You Need to Know About Injury Settlements

 Patience Is Your Friend

-A big reason so many personal injury settlements are reached pre-trial is that the negotiation process can seem to take forever and the clients involved are impatient to get on with it.
+A big reason so many settlements are reached pre-trial is that the negotiation process can seem to take forever and the clients involved are impatient to get on with it.
 It’s extremely important to trust the process, trust your attorney, and not give in to the temptation to settle for less.

 Separate the Myths From the Facts